Sellier & Bellot: History

-1945

-Sellier & Bellot is nationalized as part of the new Czechoslovak government's introduction of a state monopoly for the manufacture of both military and commercial ammunition.
-The range of commercial ammunition is extended to forty rifle calibre types, ten pistol and twenty revolver types.
+In 1945, Sellier & Bellot was nationalized as part of the new Czechoslovak government's introduction of a state monopoly for the manufacture of both military and commercial ammunition.
+The range of commercial ammunition was extended to forty rifle caliber types, ten pistol and twenty revolver types.
 Shot shell manufacture ranges from .410 caliber to 12 gauge.
-Total output soon increases fivefold.
-Approximately 70% of the output is for export.
-Original 7.62×45, 7.62×39 and 7.62×54R cartridges are successfully introduced into production to cover the demands of the Czechoslovak Army.
+Total output increased fivefold.
+Approximately 70% of the output was for export.
+Original 7.62×45, 7.62×39 and 7.62×54R cartridges were introduced into production to meet the demand of the Czechoslovak Army.